Healthy Roasted Potato Recipes

 Melting Potatoes

-The name for these spuds hints at their creamy interior.
+The name for this potato recipe hints at the creamy interior.
 Roasting these melting potatoes at high heat ensures they get crunchy on the outside.
 Then, adding a little broth at the end allows the potatoes to absorb the liquid, making the insides extra moist.

 Garlic-Parmesan Melting Potatoes